AkiyamaKunka/guestbook-frontend/README.md

 # Bulletin
+* An Bulletin Web Application, developed by Vue.js 2.x and Django 3.0 Rest Framework APIs.
-Register, Login, Leave your Comment, and Thumbs Up
+* "Register, Login, Leave your Comment, and Thumbs Up"

 ## Deployment